- See the most famous sights of Madrid on a guided walk

 As an added bonus, you'll take a break at lunchtime for a picnic amid Monfragüe's unspoiled nature.
 Afterward, you'll leave the park and transfer back to your hotel.

 After breakfast, you'll hit the road again for the 2.5-hour drive back to Madrid.
-Upon arrival, you'll check into your hotel and then return your rental car.
-You'll then have the remainder of the day free to enjoy however you see fit.
+Upon arrival, check into your hotel and then return your rental car.
+You'll have the remainder of the day free to enjoy however you see fit.

+After the workshop, return to your hotel.
+Then, in the evening, you'll head near the Royal Palace to the Corral de la Moreria for a flamenco show you won't soon forget.
 The Corral might be the most famous tablao (live flamenco venue) in the country.
-But it's more than a popular dance hall; ever since it opened its doors in 1956 it has hosted performances by some of the most accomplished flamenco performers in the world.
+But it's more than a popular dance hall; ever since it opened its doors in 1956, it has hosted performances by some of the most accomplished flamenco performers in the world.
 This fact has earned it the distinction of being one of the oldest tablaos in the country.

 It's time to say farewell.
 After a leisurely breakfast, a car will pick you up and transfer you to the airport, where you'll catch your flight home.
 This concludes your great Spanish adventure.
-Adios!
+Adiós!

 More Great Spain Itineraries

 Looking for more inspiration for your trip to Spain?
 Check out these other road trips in Spain, explore different ways to spend 15 days on the road in Spain, or discover the best time to visit Spain.